mattb00ker/100-days-of-code/r1-log.md

 ### R1D10
 Finally got into DOM manipulation, god that's fun!.
 Now have the console commands updating the HTML to give actual views of both the cards and the score.
 Test buttons removed.

+### R1D10
+Returned to basics and went back over flex for CSS.
+Center aligned the game, built two different containers, more work needed on flex.